n1ru4l/envelop/packages/plugins/inngest/README.md

 # @envelop/inngest

-This plugin sends GraphQL response data Inngest to build event-driven applications.
+This plugin sends GraphQL response data to Inngest to help build event-driven applications.

 `useInngest` is an [Envelop](https://envelop.dev/) plugin for [GraphQL Yoga](https://envelop.dev/) and servers or frameworks powered by Yoga, such as [RedwoodJS](https://www.redwoodjs.com).